 Our faculty members are dedicated and experienced professionals who are actively engaged in the industry whether the Editor-in-Chief of a regional magazine, a literary agent, a practicing attorney, or an author/illustrator.
 Each faculty member has a genuine commitment to teaching at the graduate level.
 Our belief is that students will more readily acquire meaningful skills and knowledge when they're actively involved in the learning process -- through in class discussions, hands-on opportunities, and exposure to trending topics seminars, workshops, discussions, peer critiques, and the hands-on opportunity to practice and perfect their craft.

-This list represents the faculty currenlty teaching courses in this 2016-2017 academic year.
+This list represents the faculty currently teaching courses in this 2016-2017 academic year.
 Several former faculty serve our students as advisors and special speakers.
-To discover other professionals affilaited with our program, contact the director of the MA in Publishing Program listed below.
+To discover other professionals affiliated with our program, contact the director of the MA in Publishing Program listed below.

-Marshall Warfield serves as the Director of the MA in Publishing Program, and he has worked in words for over fifteen years: editing journals and professional projects (including standardized tests), writing essays and poems, and consulting on various artistic endeavors.
+Marshall Warfield, Director.
+Warfield has worked in words for over fifteen years: editing journals and professional projects (including standardized tests), writing essays and poems, and consulting on various artistic endeavors.
 He earned his B.A. in Creative Writing from Carnegie Mellon University and his M.F.A. in English from the University of Pittsburgh.
 Warfield enjoys working with artists, and past projects include coordinating the interactive visual art show Resonance with sculptor and painter Angela Colasanti, and being a script assistant on the film Lopapeysa for filmmaker David Kessler.
 He is currently writing poems for Kessler’s new film The Pine Barrens.
 As a teaching faculty member of American University and Drexel University, Warfield organized writing workshops and panels for students.
 Recent lectures include “Intertextuality in Creative Writing” at the 2012 English Association of the Pennsylvania State Universities conference, and “Worries of the Poet, Tools of the Essayist” was a well-received part of Hippocampus Magazine’s 2016 conference on creative nonfiction.
 He was Associate Director of the Drexel Publishing Group before Directing the MA in Publishing Program at Rosemont College.
 His poems have appeared in Paper Nautilus, Transient, Marathon, Clover, and Poems for the Writing: Prompts for Poets.

 Thomas V. Hartmann has nearly 20 years of experience in publishing and digital communications as an acquisitions editor, Web designer, writer/photographer, and literary agent.
 He has been a Commissioning Editor at Elsevier Science and a Senior Editor at John Wiley and Sons; he was formerly Poetry Editor and Web Editor at Painted Bride Quarterly and Manager of the Book Publishing Program at the American College of Physicians.
 Professor Hartman is Editor, with Michael A. LaComb, MD, of In Whatever Houses We May Visit (ACP Press, 2007), an anthology of poems about illness and healing.
 His writing or photography has appeared in The Photo Review; Pif; the Philadelphia Inquirer; Philadelphia Business Journal; N + 1; Poetry.org, and elsewhere.
 He is a graduate of the University of Pennsylvania (B.A. cum laude, English) and Columbia University (M.A.
 History of Art); he holds a certificate in Digital Marketing from NYU and is a former Writing Center Associates Fellow at Georgetown University.